kiranshila/doplarr_rs/README.md

 ### Configuration Tips

 - **At least one backend required**: You must configure either `movie_backend` or `series_backend` (or both)
+- **Optional settings**: When optional settings (quality_profile, rootfolder, monitor_type, etc.) are not specified in the config, users will be able to select them at runtime through the Discord interface
 - **Quality profiles**: Use the exact name as shown in Sonarr/Radarr settings
 - **Root folders**: Must be a path that exists in your *arr configuration
 - **Monitor types for Sonarr**: The `allowed_monitor_types` setting restricts user choices, preventing selections like "all" which might download too much